 During the period of investigation, a crisis suspension may be instituted by the school administration to the student who is alleged to have committed an infraction of the student conduct code.

-Once the investigation is completed, the school administration will meet with the student along with the student's parent(s)/guardian(s), and, if needed, with other individuals (teachers, other students, parents, police, campus security) to share and discuss all of the findings.
-Student and parent(s) will have the opportunity to share their response to the findings.
-If further investigation of the incident by another level of administration needs to occur, another meeting will be scheduled with all concerned parties.
-At the final meeting, the student and parent will be informed by the school administration of the decision about disciplinary sanctions for the student.
-Parents/guardians may file a complaint if they disagree with any decision.
+Once the investigation is completed, the school administration will notify the student, and the student's parent(s)/guardian(s), to share about the disciplinary action for the student.
+Parents/guardians may file a complaint if they disagree with the decision.